-Abby: People who ask about accent are being friendly, not rude
+Abby: Asking about accent is being friendly, not rude

 Dear Abby: I have lived in the United States for 40 years.
 My first 32 years were spent in Puerto Rico, so I speak with an accent.
 My problem is almost everyone I meet asks me where I’m from.
 I usually try to disguise my discomfort by jokingly asking them to guess.